 More Everlane has been quietly creeping into my closet lately.
 I say quietly because I haven’t reviewed any of it.
 Heck, some of it doesn’t get photographed.
 Not because I don’t think it’s blog-worthy, but because the best Everlane items, in my opinion, feel like I’ve owned them for years and become part of my instant closet rotation.
-So, here are reviews of those MVPs–including the women’s skinny stretch denim, the Tread trainer, and the Alpaca crew!
+So, here are reviews of those MVPs–including the women’s skinny stretch denim, the Tread trainer, the reknit glove boot, and the Alpaca crew!

 Authentic Stretch Midrise Skinny Jean